-During 2014, we continued to significantly enhance the performance of the PacBio RS II System through a combination of sample preparation protocol enhancements, software releases, and the release of a new sequencing reagent chemistry.
-By providing an increasing number of longer reads per instrument run, the new chemistry enables users to assemble more genomes to a high quality.
+Since the introduction of our products in 2011, we have continued to significantly enhance the performance of PacBio sequencing systems through a combination of sample preparation protocol enhancements, software releases, and new sequencing reagent chemistries.
+By providing an increasing number of longer reads per instrument run, the new chemistries have enabled users to assemble more genomes to a high quality.
 We have continually improved our software to expand the number of supported applications such as large genome assembly, sequencing of transcript isoforms produced from genes, and phasing of haplotypes in large amplicons.
-During 2015 we plan to further improve our existing products, including chemistry and sample preparation improvements to increase throughput and expand our supported applications, and to develop new products.
+During 2016, we plan to further improve our existing products, including chemistry and sample preparation improvements to increase throughput and expand our supported applications, and to continue to develop new products.